Geraldine Ulmar

-Geraldine Ulmar (June 23, 1862 – August 13, 1932) was an American singer and actress, best known for her performances in soprano roles of the Gilbert and Sullivan operas with the D'Oyly Carte Opera Company.
+Geraldine Ulmar (June 23, 1862 – August 13, 1932) was an American singer and actress best known for her performances in soprano roles of the Gilbert and Sullivan operas with the D'Oyly Carte Opera Company.

+In 1879, Ulmar made her debut as Josephine in Gilbert and Sullivan's H.M.S.
+Pinafore in Boston and soon joined the Boston Ideal Opera Company, where she remained as leading soprano for six years.
+She next played Yum-Yum in the D'Oyly Carte Opera Company's first American production of The Mikado in New York, from 1885 to 1886 and the first Rose Maybud in Ruddigore in New York in 1887.
+She continued to play more Gilbert and Sullivan roles in New York, Germany and England.
+In London at the Savoy Theatre, Ulmar originated the leading characters of Elsie Maynard in The Yeomen of the Guard (1888) and Gianetta in The Gondoliers (1889) before leaving D'Oyly Carte in 1890.
+She remained in Britain to play leading roles in other works, such as O Mimosa San in the musical comedy The Geisha.
+She retired from the stage in 1904 and taught singing.
+Ulmar was married for a time to composer Ivan Caryll.

 Life and career

 Annie Geraldine Ulmar was born in Charlestown, Massachusetts.
 She began singing in amateur concerts as a child.

 Ideal Opera and D'Oyly Carte years

 In 1879, she made her professional debut in the role of Josephine in Gilbert and Sullivan's H.M.S.
 Pinafore, aboard a ship in a lake in Boston's Oakland Garden.
 She soon joined the Boston Ideal Opera Company and remained with the company as leading soprano for the next six years, singing roles in The Marriage of Figaro, The Bohemian Girl, Fra Diavolo, Giralda ou La nouvelle psyché by Adolphe Adam, The Chimes of Normandy, Fatinitza, Giroflé-Girofla, Czar and Carpenter, and in Gilbert and Sullivan operas.

 Ulmar next was hired to play Yum-Yum in the D'Oyly Carte Opera Company's first American production of The Mikado, at the Fifth Avenue Theatre in New York, from 1885 to 1886, in a cast that included George Thorne (Ko-Ko), Courtice Pounds (Nanki-Poo), and Fred Billington (Pooh-Bah).
 She joined a D'Oyly Carte touring company in England, singing Yum-Yum and Josephine for a few months, then Yum-Yum in the German company, before returning to America in the summer of 1886.
 D'Oyly Carte released her to play for an American manager, John Stetson, at the end of 1886, for whom she played in Carte-approved productions in New York of Princess Ida (in the title role) and The Mikado (as Yum-Yum) and then in Boston in the title role of Patience.